 The Cardiovascular Function and Aging Program within the Kogod Center on Aging is focused on identifying and targeting fundamental biological mechanisms that contribute to declines in cardiovascular function with aging.
 Critically — and despite major advances in how risk factors are managed in aging patients — age-associated cardiovascular diseases remain the leading cause of morbidity and mortality in the United States and virtually all other developed nations.

 The Cardiovascular Function and Aging Program takes a two-pronged approach to attacking cardiovascular diseases:

-- By identifying disease-specific molecular changes that allow for highly targeted strategies that can slow, halt or reverse age-associated cardiovascular diseases
+- Identifying disease-specific molecular changes that allow for highly targeted strategies that can slow, halt or reverse age-associated cardiovascular diseases

-- By investigating the role of fundamental mechanisms contributing to organismal aging in the genesis and progression of age-associated cardiovascular diseases
+- Investigating the role of fundamental mechanisms contributing to organismal aging in the genesis and progression of age-associated cardiovascular diseases

 By leveraging this approach, Mayo Clinic researchers advocate for a new treatment paradigm for patients with cardiovascular disease or at risk of cardiovascular disease, in which aggressive risk factor-specific and disease-specific treatments synergize with novel therapeutics targeting the fundamental processes of aging.
 These researchers believe that such a radical shift in patient treatment is essential to reduce the tremendous socioeconomic burden cardiovascular disease places on society.

 Research focus areas in the Cardiovascular Function and Aging Program include:

 - Eliminating dysfunctional senescent cells and other pathways that drive aging as a novel strategy to slow progression of multiple cardiovascular diseases

 - Suppressing the release of toxic factors secreted by senescent cells that accelerate development of cardiovascular diseases